dylan-lang/opendylan/documentation/core-reference/source/threads.rst

 Dynamic binding
 ---------------

-The Threads library exports a macro for dynamic binding.
+The Threads module exports a macro for dynamic binding.
 A *binding* is a mapping between a variable and a*value-cell* which holds the variable’s value.
 A *dynamic* binding is a binding which has dynamic extent, and shadows any outermost bindings.
 Dynamic bindings can be